KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/elemental-absorption.md

 * 1: Aura-checks will only happen if the attack has the ability to absorb elements, with the exception of the Anemo Traveler's Tap Elemental Skill, which triggers two aura-checks right after the final blast happens, despite not having Elemental Absorption.
 This is thought to be due to its transition into the Hold version of the Skill, which does have Elemental Absorption.
   * [Stats before final blast, 0% Shield Strength](https://imgur.com/a/kmWdCHz)
   * [Stats after final blast, 10% Shield Strength](https://imgur.com/a/wmuQ9iT)
-* 1A: Anemo Traveler's Elemental Skill \(Tap\) will only trigger one aura-check instead of two if an element is encountered.
-However, it will not deal absorbed elemental damage regardless.
+* 1A: Anemo Traveler's Elemental Skill \(Tap\) will only trigger one aura-check instead of two if an Element is encountered.
+However, it will not deal absorbed Elemental damage regardless.
   * [Stats after final blast, 5% Shield Strength](https://imgur.com/a/zNtigOD)
 * 1B: If the Elemental Skill is missing an ascension talent which allows it to absorb elements, as in the case of Kazuha's Elemental Skill, Chihayaburu, it will fail to trigger any aura-checks.